-- 1) MPLS technology as defined by the IETF is the foundation for the MPLS Transport Profile. - 2) The data plane for MPLS and MPLS-TP is identical, i.e. any extensions defined for MPLS-TP is also applicable to MPLS.
-Additionally, the same encapsulation used for MPLS over any layer 2 network is also used for MPLS-TP. - 3) MPLS PWs are used as-is by MPLS-TP including the use of targeted-LDP as the foundation for PW signaling [RFC4447], OSPF-TE, ISIS-TE or MP-BGP as they apply for Multi-Segment(MS)-PW routing.
+- 1) MPLS technology as defined by the IETF is the foundation for the MPLS Transport Profile. - 2) The data plane for MPLS-TP is a standard MPLS data plane [RFC3031] as profiled in [RFC5960]. - 3) MPLS PWs are used by MPLS-TP including the use of targeted LDP as the foundation for PW signaling [RFC4447]; and OSPF-TE, ISIS-TE or MP-BGP as they apply for Multi-Segment(MS)-PW routing.
 However, the PW can be encapsulated over an MPLS-TP LSP (established using methods and procedures for MPLS-TP LSP establishment) in addition to the presently defined methods of carrying PWs over LSP based packet switched networks (PSNs).
-That is, the MPLS-TP domain is a packet switched network from a PWE3 architecture aspect [RFC3985]. - 4) The MPLS-TP LSP control plane builds on the GMPLS control plane as defined by the IETF for transport LSPs.
-The protocols within scope are RSVP-TE [RFC3473], OSFF-TE [RFC4203][RFC5392], and ISIS-TE [RFC5307][RFC5316].
-ASON/ASTN signaling and routing requirements in the context of GMPLS can be found in [RFC4139] and [RFC4258]. - 5) Existing IETF MPLS and GMPLS RFCs and evolving Working Group Internet-Drafts should be reused wherever possible. - 6) If needed, extensions for the MPLS-TP control plane should first be based on the existing and evolving IETF work, secondly based on work by other Standard bodies only when IETF decides that the work is out of the IETF's scope.
-New extensions may be defined otherwise. - 7) Extensions to the GMPLS control plane may be required in order to fully automate MPLS-TP functions. - 8) Control-plane software upgrades to existing (G)MPLS enabled equipment is acceptable and expected. - 9) It is permissible for functions present in the GMPLS control plane to not be used in MPLS-TP networks, e.g. the possibility to merge LSPs. - 10) One possible use of the control plane is to configure, enable and empower OAM functionality.
-This will require extensions to existing control plane specifications which will be usable in MPLS-TP as well as MPLS networks. - 11) MPLS-TP control plane requirements are primarily defined in Section 2.4 and relevant portions of the remainder Section 2 of [RFC5654].
+That is, the MPLS-TP domain is a packet switched network from a PWE3 architecture perspective [RFC3985]. - 4) The MPLS-TP LSP control plane builds on the GMPLS control plane as defined by the IETF for transport LSPs.
+The protocols within scope are RSVP-TE [RFC3473], OSPF-TE [RFC4203][RFC5392], and ISIS-TE [RFC5307][RFC5316].
+ASON signaling and routing requirements in the context of GMPLS can be found in [RFC4139] and [RFC4258]. - 5) Existing IETF MPLS and GMPLS RFCs and evolving Working Group Internet-Drafts should be reused wherever possible. - 6) If needed, extensions for the MPLS-TP control plane should first be based on the existing and evolving IETF work, secondly based on work by other standard bodies only when IETF decides that the work is out of the IETF's scope.
+New extensions may be defined otherwise. - 7) Extensions to the GMPLS control plane may be required in order to fully automate MPLS-TP LSP and PW related functions. - 8) Control plane software upgrades to existing (G)MPLS enabled equipment is acceptable and expected. - 9) It is permissible for functions present in the GMPLS and PW control planes to not be used in MPLS-TP networks. - 10) One possible use of the control plane is to configure, enable and generally control OAM functionality.
+This will require extensions to existing control plane specifications which will be usable in MPLS-TP as well as MPLS networks. - 11) The foundation for MPLS-TP control plane requirements is primarily found in Section 2.4 of [RFC5654] and relevant portions of the remainder Section 2 of [RFC5654].